All of us have read the stories in newspapers about people who fall for scam emails, also known as phishing emails.

 Always check the spelling of any domain before you click on it.
 Also make sure to ‘hover' over the domain to see where it's taking you because what it says and where it links to may be two different things.

-Better still, don’t click on email links at all but rather enter the domain name into your browser yourself to be sure you are visiting a genuine site.
+Better still, don't click on email links at all but rather do some internet browsing and enter the domain name into your browser yourself to be sure you are visiting a genuine site.

 If your website is inviting you to visit www.postoffice.biz or something similar, you can be pretty confident it is a phishing email or some other type of scam.